Getting Away With Murder

 Disingenuous idiots love to argue that lives taken by a warring state somehow constitutes killing, not murdering.
 Um, wrong.

 First, who gets to decide exactly what a “state” is?
 Is it the uniform?
 The title of the combatant’s rank?
 The authority of their commander?
 Was Idi Amin killing or murdering?
 Saddam Hussein?
 Kadaffi?
 Hitler?
 These were all leaders of a warring state.
 Tell me, jackass.
-Where their orders considered killings or murders?
+Were their orders considered killings or murders?

-Also, is an imaginary line drawn between anyone with weapon (i.e. a soldier) and one without a weapon (i.e. one of those sympathizers who [wait for it] “supports the troops”) the defines whether their death is deemed to be a killing or a murder?
+Also, is an imaginary line drawn between anyone with weapon (i.e. a soldier) and one without a weapon (i.e. one of those sympathizers who [wait for it] “supports the troops”) that defines whether their death is deemed to be a killing or a murder?
 How about a line between a sympathizer and an innocent bystander?